MW 3x6 / N38 - neodymium magnet

 - Magnets exposed to a humid environment can corrode.
 Therefore, when using them outdoors, we recommend using waterproof magnets made of rubber, plastic, or other moisture-resistant materials,

-- Possible danger arising from small pieces of magnets pose a threat, when accidentally ingested, which becomes significant in the aspect of protecting young children.
-It's also worth noting that small elements of these products have the potential to be problematic in medical diagnosis after entering the body.
+- Potential hazard arising from small pieces of magnets are risky, when accidentally ingested, which is particularly important in the aspect of protecting young children.
+Additionally, miniscule components of these magnets have the potential to hinder the diagnostic process when they are in the body.

 Although magnets have demonstrated their effectiveness up to 80°C or 175°F, the temperature can vary depending on the type, shape, and intended use of the specific magnet.